 Introducing Qualitative Health Research (QUAL5005)

 This course is perfect if you're a beginner and want to gain an overview of this research approach.
 It offers a more compact version of PUBH5500 (the more advanced course includes teaching on the history of qualitative research; philosophical principles including ontology, epistemology, methodology and reflexivity; teaching on five popular methodologies; and research ethics).
 The introductory course can only be taken online.

 Over the course of the unit we will address: What is qualitative research?
 How is it different from quantitative research?
 What research questions can it answer?
 How do I design a qualitative study?
 What are the different (and best) ways to generate data?
 How do you analyse qualitative data?
 How are theories used in qualitative research?
 What is good quality qualitative research?
 Can I generalise qualitative findings?

 Learning activities: You will get practical experience and skills through carrying out an observation, participating in a focus group, conducting an interview, analysing your own interview data, arguing for qualitative research in health, and appraising the quality of published literature.
 This introductory Unit will give you the skills and confidence to begin evaluating qualitative literature and doing qualitative research for yourself.

 Teaching staff: Andrea Smith will lead the course with experienced industry practitioners teaching into the program.
 In previous years guest lecturers have included:

-- Associate Professor Stacy Carter on the history of qualitative research
+- Associate Professor Stacy Carter on qualitative data analysis.

 - Dr Peter Sainsbury on the place of qualitative research in health provision (Director, Population Health, Division of Population Health, Sydney Local Health District)

 - Dr Rowena Forsyth on observation as a data collection method

 You’ll also hear from active qualitative researchers working in research institutions and in the non-governmental section via the popular 'Meet the Researcher' sessions.

 The course is designed to provide you the experience and skills you need to begin evaluating and doing qualitative research for yourself.